loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 languages with linear types" @nordmark2024 Nordmark implements a virtual machine for a linearly typed language.
 Unfortunately the virtual machine language is untyped, and because SLFL is linearly typed, it can not be utilized as an intermediate language for compiling to SLFL.
+#todo[Why not have the VM as the final target?]\
+#todo[Maybe SLFL should not even be mentioned in this chapter]

 == Transition paragraph
 The scope of the thesis includes creating a compiler for SLFL that utilizes